input-output-hk/partner-chains-smart-contracts/docs/README.md

     token :: AssetClass
   , -- | The signature for the new committee hash.
-    committeeSignatures :: [(SidechainPubKey, Maybe ByteString)] }
+    committeeSignatures :: [(SidechainPubKey, Maybe ByteString)] , -- sidechain parameters
+     sidechainParams :: SidechainParams
+  ,   -- sidechain epoch for which we obtain the signature
+      sidechainEpoch :: Integer
+  , -- last merkle root inserted on chain
+    lastMerkleRoot :: Maybe ByteString
+  }
 ```